Buyer's Guide: Factory Specs For The Polaris Ranger And Polaris General Tire Size, Wheel Size, Wheel Offset, And Bolt Pattern

 As far as tire size goes, the front and rear tire sizes on the stock Polaris General differ based on the package you bought.
 Some Polaris General editions come with 27x9 front tires and 27x11 rear tires with 12” rims, while others come with 27x9 tires in the front and 27x11 tires in the rear with 14” rims — with the first number being the tire diameter (height) in inches, and the second number being the tire width.

 Many riders question why side-by-sides come with different sized tires in the front and back, and there are a few reasons behind this.
 For one, vehicles without power steering can use skinnier front tires to slice through mud and snow easier.
 And although you want the steering to be easy, you also want as much traction as possible, which is why the back tires are fatter.
 In many ways, this is a legacy effect stemming back to the old days where electronic power steering wasn’t as common.
 And although many UTV makers have switched to making all four tires the same size, this is something Polaris has yet to pick up on.

 Like tire size, the rim size on different Polaris General packages can differ as well.
 Some Generals come with 12” rims, while others come with 14” rims.
 And where wheel offset is concerned, the front wheels on the stock Polaris General are 6x1, while the rear wheels on a stock Polaris General are 5x2.
-Further, the front Polaris General wheels are 6” wide, whereas the rear Polaris General wheels are 8” wide.
+Further, the front Polaris General wheels on some editions -- like the Deluxe -- are 6” wide, whereas the rear Polaris General wheels are 8” wide.